Covid-19: What NZ flu data is revealing about coronavirus

-Piggy-backing a major flu survey has been giving modellers a nifty insight into our Covid-19 rates – and all without relying on test results.
+Piggy-backing a major flu survey has been giving modellers a handy insight into our Covid-19 rates – and all without relying on test results.

 In a new study, Kiwi researchers have outlined how they used weekly data from the Flutracking survey to get a fresh perspective on Covid-19 in New Zealand, where another 1103 new cases and 11 virus-linked deaths have been reported today.